burakcanakinci/C_Implementations/README.md

-# 10 C Problems and their solution
+# 10 C problems and their solutions